Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-ton-domain-integration-playbook.md

 - Reference `dynamiccapital.ton` as the metadata root instead of hardcoded IPFS links, falling back to IPFS mirrors only for redundancy.
 - Publish Jetton metadata at `https://dynamiccapital.ton/jetton-metadata.json`.
+- Derive the STON.fi and DeDust jetton wallets from the master contract using `runGetMethod(get_wallet_address)` before broadcasting DNS updates so the resolver values match on-chain state.

 ```json
 {